santiment/academy/src/docs/metrics/nft-network-profit-loss/index.md

 NFT Network Profit/Loss computes the average profit or loss of all NFTs that change addresses.
-NFT Collection Profit/Loss computes the average profit or loss of each NFT collection that change addresses daily.
+This metric represents the average profit or loss of each NFT collection that is being transacted on a given day.

 ## Access